 Landsvirkjun operates a modern, well-maintained and developed asset base that does not require significant maintenance investments.
-The last major capital projects were the construction of the Theistareykir geothermal station (90 MW) and expansion of the Búrfell hydropower station (100 MW) completed in 2018.
-Beyond the improvement in the transmission system, which requires limited and predictable yearly outflows, capital spending has remained very limited in the past three years.
+Beyond the improvement in the transmission system, which required limited and predictable yearly outflows, capital spending has remained very limited in the past three years.